attack-monkey/Lean-Functional-Typescript/README.md

 `PureMutable` is available in the **Lean Prelude**

+Working with PureMutable can take some time to get used to.
+It's best to use it in terms of scope.
+A global scope `pureMutable` can exist outside of the main app function.
+Then layers of lower level scoped `pureMutable`'s can be used in smaller components.

 ### Pure Functions

 Pure Functions are the building blocks of any functional programming.
 Pure Functions take in input and return output - without mutating anything.